abc9070410/Canvas2ImagePlugin/README.md

 ### Some changes as following:

 1. The user could decide the stored image name.
-2. The user has to extract and encode the image data from the canvas by himself.
+2. The user has to extract the image data from the canvas by himself.
-3. remove the support of windows phone 8 cause there was the related feature in WinJS.
+3. The support of windows phone 8 is removed cause there was the related feature in WinJS.

 ## Installation